intiMRA/imra_code_blog/_posts/Date-Organization.md

   url: '${basePath}/assets/blog/date-organization/cover.jpeg'
 ---

-If you are using DateFormatter and have inconsistent date formats throughout your app, that dates can be a little bit of a pain in iOS.
-Throughout my time developing Mobile applications for iOS, I have come across a problem with dates several times.
+If you are using DateFormatter and have inconsistent date formats throughout your app, than you would that dates can be a little bit of a pain in iOS.
+Throughout my time developing Mobile applications for iOS, I have come across several problems with dates several times.
 They were all over the place!
-In this article I will talk about a way that I found very helpful to solve this issue.
+In this article I will talk about a way that I found very helpful to solve the dates inconsistency issue.
 The code for this article can be found [here](https://github.com/intiMRA/DateHelper).

 Note: This article is aimed at people that are using DateFormatter as their primary way of formatting Dates, whether being because of old date formats in databases, legacy code or any other reason.
 Otherwise I'd recommend using Data.FormatStyle like such: